 Best with lots of features

-Bigger isn’t always better, but it’s definitely a plus when it comes to the Step2 Pro Play Workshop and Utility Bench (check price on Amazon).
+Bigger isn’t always better, but it’s definitely a plus when it comes to the Step2 Pro Play Workshop And Utility Bench (check price on Walmart).
 A couple of kids can easily fit along the front of this extensive workbench.
-There are over 76 accessories built into this workshop.
-There’s also more than enough jars, drawers, and cabinets for all the parts.

 What we love